OFBloom4345/Bloom-spoit/README.md

 ## Disclaimer

 Nexus Grabber is intended for educational purposes only.
-Use it responsibly and comply with Discords terms of service.
+Use it responsibly and comply with Discord's terms of service.

 ---